Seton Hall 67, Creighton 66

-Seton Hall 67, Creighton 66: Angel Delgado recorded 13 points and 11 rebounds and the Pirates snapped a six-game losing streak with a Big East victory at home.
+Seton Hall 67, Creighton 66: Angel Delgado recorded 13 points and 11 rebounds and the host Pirates snapped a six-game losing streak with a Big East victory.

 Delgado made 6-of-13 from the field, including the go-ahead basket with 14 seconds remaining, for Seton Hall (16-12, 6-10).
 Khadeen Carrington notched 13 points and five rebounds and reserve Haralds Karlis contributed 14 points and three 3-pointers.